-Exclusive: Despite sanctions, North Korea exported coal to South and Japan via Russia - intelligence sources
+Exclusive: Despite sanctions, North Korea exported coal to South and Japan via Russia-intelligence sources

 “Russia’s port of Nakhodka is becoming a transhipping hub for North Korean coal,” said one of the European security sources, who requested anonymity because of the sensitivity of international diplomacy around North Korea.

+“Russia is a responsible member of the international community,” he told reporters on a conference call.

+Interfax news agency quoted an unidentified official at Russia’s embassy to North Korea on Friday as saying Russia did not buy coal from North Korea and was “not a transit point for coal deliveries to third countries.”

-Russia’s mission to the United Nations informed the Security Council sanctions committee on Nov.
+Russia’s mission to the United Nations told the Security Council sanctions committee on Nov.
 3 that Moscow was complying with the sanctions.

-“Russia does not buy coal from North Korea and is not a transit point for coal deliveries to third countries,” Interfax news agency on Friday quoted an unidentified official at Russia’s embassy to North Korea as saying.

 Two lawyers who specialise in sanctions law told Reuters it appeared the transactions violated U.N. sanctions.